Wife kills husband with hot water in Ogun – The Sun Nigeria

 The Ogun State Police Command has arrested a housewife, Ramota Bello, for the alleged murder of her husband, Bello Saliu.

-The suspect allegedly pour hot water on her husband who died of excruciating pains.
+The suspect allegedly poured hot water on her husband who died of excruciating pains.

-According to Ogun State Police Spokesman DSP Abimbola Oyeyemi, ‘the incident, according to the report lodged at Lafenwa Divisional Headquarters, Abeokuta, by a brother to the deceased happened February 12, when the suspect who was having a minor disagreement with her husband boiled a pot of water and poured it on her husband who was then sleeping, thereby causing him a grievous bodily harm.
+Ogun State Police Spokesman, DSP Abimbola Oyeyemi, said: “The incident, according to the report lodged at Lafenwa Divisional Headquarters, Abeokuta, by a brother to the deceased, happened February,12, when the suspect who was having a minor disagreement with her husband boiled a pot of water and poured it on her husband, who was then sleeping, thereby causing him a grievous bodily harm.

+“The victim was quickly rushed to hospital for treatment, but gave up the ghost on February 13, while receiving treatment.

-Meanwhile, Commissioner of Police Mr Lanre Bankole has ordered the immediate transfer of the suspect to homicide section of the State Criminal Investigation and Intelligence Department for discreet investigation and diligent prosecution.
+Meanwhile, Commissioner of Police, Mr. Lanre Bankole, has ordered the immediate transfer of the suspect to the homicide section of the State Criminal Investigation and Intelligence Department for discreet investigation and diligent prosecution.

 Leave a Reply